CSCfi/csc-user-guide/docs/computing/running/lustre.md

 Replace the `path` and `file`

-* How can I increase the number of the MPI I/O aggregators per node
+* How can I increase the number of the MPI I/O aggregators per node?

     * Create or edit a text file with the content:

 ```
 cb_config_list *:2
 ```
   This will activate 2 MPI processes per each compute node of your job to operate as MPI I/O aggregator.

     * Change hints in the code of an application (code example):

 ```
 ...